microsoft/SynapseML/README.md

 -   See how MMLSpark is used to [help endangered species].

+-   Explore generative adversarial artwork in [our collaboration with The MET and MIT].

 -   Explore [our collaboration with Apache Spark] on image analysis.

 -   Use [MMLSpark in Azure Machine Learning].